gersonmoraes/dryunit/README.md

 let () = [%dryunit]
 ```

 That will generate a default configuration that only sees the current file.
-You can override default behavior passing arguments through a record, as shown below.
+You can override any default behavior passing arguments through a record, as shown below.
 All fields are optionals and might be in any order.

 ```ocaml
 let () =